 Sarah Lee is a member of the firm’s International Dispute Resolution Group in Hong Kong.
 Her practice focuses on public international law and international arbitration.
-Ms. Lee regularly represents and advises corporations and sovereign States in cross-border disputes concerning a range of sectors, including the oil & gas, mining, telecommunications, pharmaceutical and financial industries.
+Ms. Lee regularly represents and advises corporations and sovereign States in investor-State and commercial disputes concerning a range of sectors, including the energy, mining, telecommunications, pharmaceutical and financial industries.
+She has acted in cases under major arbitral rules, including ICSID, UNCITRAL, HKIAC, and ICC, and in enforcement-related matters that involved East Asia, North & Latin America, the Middle East, Africa, and Europe.

 Ms. Lee joined the firm’s New York office in 2016, prior to transferring to the Hong Kong office in 2025.

-Ms. Lee serves on the Board of Directors for the Silicon Valley Arbitration and Mediation Center (SVAMC) and is the Co-Chair of the SVAMC’s Program Committee.
-She is on the Program Committee for the 2025 American Society of International Law Abroad Meeting and serves as Young ITA’s Regional Contributor for North America.
+Ms. Lee currently serves on the Board of Directors for the Silicon Valley Arbitration and Mediation Center (SVAMC) and is the Co-Chair of the SVAMC’s Program Committee.
+She is a member of the HK45 Committee and Young ITA’s Regional Contributor for North America.
+She was on the Program Committee for the 2025 American Society of International Law (ASIL) Abroad Meeting and for the 2022 ASIL Annual Meeting.
 She was a teaching assistant and guest lectured for Mark W. Friedman’s International Arbitration course at Yale Law School in Fall 2022.

 Ms. Lee received a J.D. from Harvard Law School in 2016, where she was an executive editor for the Harvard International Law Journal Online.
 She obtained a B.A. magna cum laude and Phi Beta Kappa from Columbia University in 2013.